Food Challenge

 Better growing practices, less food waste

-In our upcoming food challenge, Climate Connect Aotearoa will collaborate across sectors, value chains and communities to enable the uptake of innovative and scalable growing practices, while also developing new economic models that add value to the role growers play in protecting the environment and food security.
+Climate Connect Aotearoa is collaborating across sectors, value chains and communities to develop solutions that enable innovative and scalable growing practices, while also developing new economic models that add value to the role growers play in protecting the environment and food security.

 Person holding cabbage